yawad/mnubo-ios-sdk/README.md

 ### Create an object

-Once an user is correctly logged in, objects can be created and sent to the mnubo platform.
+Once a user is correctly logged in, objects can be created and sent to the mnubo platform.
 To to so, a MBOObject is created and the data can be added accordingly with the object type.
 To save the object in the mnubo platform, use the createObject: updateIfAlreadyExist:completion: method while providing the new object.

 ```objc